Academic Success Program

 - Providing you with the tools to become an independent learner

-Resources for 1L Students: Throughout the academic year, the ASP co-Directors will lead skills workshops on key topics such as exam-writing, synthesizing course material, outlining, taking notes in class, reading for law school, study strategies, and time management.
+Resources for 1L Students: Throughout the academic year, the ASP staff will lead skills workshops on key topics such as exam-writing, synthesizing course material, outlining, taking notes in class, reading for law school, study strategies, and time management.
 These workshops are open to all interested first year students.

 ASP offers a Critical Skills Program during the spring semester for students who wish to take advantage of more intensive academic skills instruction.
-CSP is a weekly study group led by one of ASP’s Co-Directors, focusing on a variety of academic skills taught within the context of the material being covered in a spring semester doctrinal course.
+CSP is a weekly study group led by one of ASP’s staff, focusing on a variety of academic skills taught within the context of the material being covered in a spring semester doctrinal course.
 In CSP, students revisit study and test-taking skills, complete practice questions, and discuss analysis and sample answers.

 The ASP staff is also always available for individual consultation with 1L students desiring extra attention.
 Whether a student's issue is academic or emotional (or a combination of both), the ASP staff are well-equipped to counsel and guide students through the, oftentimes, tumultuous first year of law school.